 The temperature and pressure relief valve (T&P) is an important safety device.
 It opens to relieve pressure if the water temperature or pressure is too high.
 Use the new one that came with your new water heater.
 Don’t reuse the old T&P valve.

-The T&P discharge pipe should be terminated near a floor drain with an air gap of no more than 6 inches between the end of the discharge pipe and the drain.
+The T&P discharge pipe should be terminated near a floor drain with an air gap of no more than six inches between the end of the discharge pipe and the drain.
 Some localities require terminating the T&P discharge pipe outside.
 In cold climates, we recommend using a floor drain.
 In all cases, follow the codes for your location.

 Install the hot- and cold-water lines.
 The water heater inlet and outlet connections contain nonmetallic parts.
 Don’t solder pipe directly to these connections.
-Instead, solder threaded adapters to short pieces of pipe so that soldering is done1 foot or so from the water heater connections.
+Instead, solder threaded adapters to short pieces of pipe so that soldering is done one foot or so from the water heater connections.
 Open the cold water supply valve and fill the tank.

 Open a nearby hot-water faucet.
 At first, you’ll just get air from the faucet, then sputtering, and finally, a full flow.
 Let the hot water run full stream for three minutes to ensure the tank is completely full.
 The tank must be completely full before lighting the pilot.